-While we’re certainly not advocating that producers go out to recruit religious or political extremists to the crew, we would advise choosing dedicated, passionate, and hardworking Guys (or Girls, but #analogy) for your crew.
-If someone comes to mind for a particular project, reach out to them and play to their strengths.
+While we’re certainly not advocating that producers go out to recruit religious or political extremists to the crew, we believe it’s essential to enlist dedicated, passionate, and hardworking Guys for your crew.
+When we book for particular projects, we consider individual strengths and talents to ensure our clients receive the best.

 4. Scout your location

-Though they didn’t ultimately succeed, of course, they were thorough.
-And, the same principle applies to location scouting for your video project.
+The same principle applies to location scouting for your video project.
 Visiting the location prior to the day of shooting illuminates potential challenges of the area, like sun direction, reflective surfaces, and windows.
-It seems obvious, but thorough observation and adaptation to these factors is key.
+It seems obvious, but thorough observation, analysis, and adaptation to these factors is key.

 5. Know your story

 For the conspirators of the Gunpowder Plot, the stakes were high.
 They were committing treason, and the consequence for treason was death.
-To face the possibility and then the reality of being hanged, drawn, or quartered, one must really believe in what propels the mission.
-In the story behind the actions.
+To face the possibility and then the reality of being hanged, drawn, or quartered, they needed to really believe in what propelled their mission.
+In the story behind their actions.

 In the same way, why this video?
 Why this location?
 How does this shape the story into a dynamic narrative?
 How does this enhance the message?